cph-cachet/carp.sensing-flutter/carp_mobile_sensing_app/README.md

 The CARP Mobile Sensing App provides an example on how to use the [`carp_mobile_sensing`](https://pub.dartlang.org/packages/carp_mobile_sensing) package.
 The app sets up a `Study` that starts a set of `Probe`s and visualizes the data.
-The UI of the app is shown below, showing (from left to right) the Study Visualization page, the Probe List page, and the Data Visualization page (the latter is not implemented yet).
+The UI of the app is shown below, showing (from left to right) the Study Visualization page, the Probe List page, and the Data Visualization page.

 ![Study Visualization page](documentation/study_viz.jpeg)
 ![Probe List page](documentation/probe_list.jpeg)